ascend4/ascend4/A4SQP.md

   regression on `hs11.a4c`; that path converges with acceptable objective and feasibility, but it is not yet treated as interchangeable with the tighter benchmark-qualified default/BFGS path.
+- the focused CUnit suite also now checks that `AUTO` promotes `hs11.a4c` onto the sparse constrained exact-Hessian path once those multiplier and elastic gating conditions are satisfied;
+- the focused CUnit suite now also qualifies that same `AUTO` promotion on `hs21.a4c` and the reduced `jannson3.a4c`, which moves the constrained `AUTO` path beyond the single-constraint `hs11` case;
+- attempts to extend that green `AUTO` boundary immediately to `rosenmmx.a4c` and the reduced PDE-control case `cont6_qq.a4c` were not adopted into the passing suite yet: the former remained too slow to justify focused-regression status, and the latter crossed the current cost boundary for the exact constrained Hessian path.

 Recent constrained-solver stabilization work: